|Nutritional Guidelines (per serving)|

 Usually, we infuse vodka, rum, or tequila, but we rarely infuse gin because it already has a lot of flavors.
 However, sometimes even gin could use a little flavor tweak.

 This easy infusion of apples and pears was inspired by a cocktail called the Early Autumn, which was created by Adam Schuman of Fatty Crab in New York City.
-For this version, stick with Bombay Sapphire and add a fresh pear to compliment the dried pear.
+For this version, stick with Bombay Sapphire and add a fresh pear to complement the dried pear.
 It is a brilliant idea for an infusion that adds a touch of fall flavors to a great gin and can be used to put a spin on many other gin cocktails.